-In the CAL tissue augmentation procedure Nirunda Clinic provides, stem cells to be transplanted are extracted from aspirated fat.
-In addition, stem cells are also extracted from the liquid obtained from liposuction, which is normally discarded when traditional liposuction/lipoinjection procedures are performed, and then processed in order to increase the concentration of stem cells in the fat that will be re-injected.
-Since processed stem cells are transplanted into a patient’s body, the environment where those procedures are performed should be sterilized and well-equipped.
+In the CAL tissue augmentation procedure Nirunda Clinic provides, Fat Cell to be transplanted are extracted from aspirated fat.
+In addition, Fat Cell are also extracted from the liquid obtained from liposuction, which is normally discarded when traditional liposuction/lipoinjection procedures are performed, and then processed in order to increase the concentration of Fat Cell in the fat that will be re-injected.
+Since processed Fat Cell are transplanted into a patient’s body, the environment where those procedures are performed should be sterilized and well-equipped.

 Operating rooms are directly connected to the CPCs, so that procedures such as liposuction, cell extraction, and lipo-transplant can be completed as a set of procedures in a sterilized environment.
 These operating rooms that are directly connected to CPCs are critical to performing the procedures that are at the heart of Nirunda Clinic.